markjprice/cs15net11/docs/ch10-loading-tracking.md

 2. In `Program.cs`, add a call to `LazyLoadingWithNoTracking`.
 You might want to comment out any other method calls except `ConfigureConsole`, which ensures you see the same currency and other formatting as shown in the book.
 3. Run the code and note that it works without throwing an exception as it would have done with previous versions of EF Core.

-> If you want to see the runtime exception for yourself, in the project file, change the version numbers of the three EF Core packages from `10.0.0` to any package version older than `8.0.0`, like `7.0.0` or `6.0.0`.

 # Summary of tracking